tedeh/jayson/README.md

 ## Installation

 Install the latest version of _jayson_ from [npm](https://github.com/isaacs/npm) by executing `npm install jayson` in your shell.
 Do a global install with `npm install --global jayson` if you want the `jayson` client binary in your PATH.

+### Binary client

+A binary client is available as `bin/jayson.js` and should be available as `jayson` if you installed the package with the `--global` switch.
+Run `jayson --help` to see how it works.

 ## Requirements